kitconcept/volto-light-theme/docs/how-to-guides/upgrade-guide.md

 ## volto-light-theme 6.0.0

+This section describes how to upgrade to volto-light-theme 6.0.0 from 5.x.x.
+See each major version to upgrade between major versions.

 ### New `kitconcept.voltolighttheme` backend package

 VLT is now a package with both frontend and backend add-ons.
-Although is not strictly mandatory, it is recommended for a better experience that you install the new backend package `kitconcept.voltolighttheme` in your backend build.
+Although it is not strictly mandatory, it is recommended for a better experience that you install the new backend package `kitconcept.voltolighttheme` in your backend build.
 Enable the site customization behaviors at least to your Plone site as shown in the {ref}`site-customization` documentation.

 ### All feature flags has been removed